The primary location of this position is on the main Cullowhee, NC campus.

 Special Instructions to Applicants:

 To be considered, you must apply online.
-Please include a cover letter, resume, and a list of professional references to complete the application process.
-For questions or additional information, please contact Travis Bulluck at [email protected] or 828-227-7753.
+Attach a cover letter, current vita, and a list of professional references (include complete contact information).

 As the westernmost institution in the University of North Carolina system, WCU provides comprehensive educational opportunities to residents in the state’s western region and attracts students from around the globe to explore the region’s vast natural diversity.
 Founded in 1889 as a teaching college, Western Carolina now provides an education to more than 10,000 students in undergraduate and graduate programs.